8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/interaction-and-animations/content.md

 The body copy is fine, but the links are the problem.
 In light mode, they're fine as the default, but there doesn't seem to be enough contrast in dark mode.

 My browser's default color for an unvisited link is a high-saturation blue (#0300E4).
-When I use [a contrast ratio](https://contrast-ratio.com/#%230300E4-on-%23000000) tool and enter black (#000000) as the background color and the saturated blue as the text color, the ratio comes back as 2.12.
+When I use [a contrast ratio](https://contrast-ratio.com/#%230300E4-on-%23000000) tool and enter black (#000000) as the background color and saturated blue as the text color, the ratio comes back as 2.12.
 The default color for a visited link in my browser is a high-saturation purple (#4E1D86).
 When I put that in as the text color, the contrast ratio comes back as 1.84.
 For accessibility reasons (people being able to see the text compared to the background), we want at least 4.5.

 We're going to do a couple of things here:

 1. We'll set the colors explicitly for light and dark modes.
 2. We will introduce the concept of pseudo-classes, which you're already familiar with, at least in concept.

-Let's handle the light more first.
+Let's handle the light mode first.
 From a construction perspective, anything outside the scope of the media queries will be our default.
 We use the media queries to handle exceptions to the default.
-So, let's add the following the `main.css`:
+So, let's add the following to `main.css`:

 ```css
 a {